ryanburnette/go-remove-mov/README.md

 # [remove-mov](https://github.com/ryanburnette/go-remove-mov)

-Synology downloads of image directories provide a side-by-side .heic and .mov file for live images.
-Videos are a single .mov file.
-This program looks for side-by-side .heic and .mov files and deletes the associated .mov while leaving standalone .mov files alone.
+`remove-mov` is a utility designed to clean up image directories downloaded from Synology by identifying and removing redundant .mov files associated with live images, while preserving standalone .mov video files.
+It scans for .heic and .mov files with matching names and deletes the .mov file, ensuring that only the necessary files are retained.

 ## Usage

-The `[directory]` is assumed to be the current directory unless one is provided.

-The `-d` flag gives only a dry run.

 ```shell
 remove-mov [directory] [-d]
 ```

+- `[directory]` optional, assumes cwd
+- `-d` dry run